Purchases made through links earn us a small commission, at no extra cost to you.

 Hike Length: 9 km (to the ridge’s south summit and back)

-Difficulty: Moderate with a hard section up to the ridge
+Difficulty: Moderate with a strenuous section up to the ridge

 Classification: Unofficial Trail